bkeith-bch/adetfs-fitbit-tool/README.md

-# ADETfs - Python Research Tool for Fitbit Data
+# ADETfs - Automated Data Extraction Tool for Fitbit server

-Python software for automated extraction of user data from Fitbit server and save it as csv.
-Software will also save all the sleep data as JSON file(s) which can be used for example for sleep graphics.
+Python software for automated extraction of user data from Fitbit server and saving it as csv.
+Software also saves all the sleep data as JSON file(s) which can be used for example for sleep graphics.
 This software can also be combined with import_to_redcap module, which can be used to transfer the data to REDCap.

 ## Installation

 pip install adetfs

-### Requirements
+## Requirements

 See the requirements.txt